falcosecurity/falcosidekick/README.md

   #activityimage: "" # Image for message section
   outputformat: "text" # all (default), text, facts
   minimumpriority: "debug" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
-  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 datadog:
   # apikey: "" # Datadog API Key, if not empty, Datadog output is enabled
   # host: "" # Datadog host.
 Override if you are on the Datadog EU site.
 Defaults to american site with "https://api.datadoghq.com"
   # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
-  # checkcert: true # check if ssl certificate of the output is valid (default: true)

 alertmanager:
   # hostport: "" # http://{domain or ip}:{port}, if not empty, Alertmanager output is enabled